Abhishek150598/AI_flappy_bird/README.md

 - To jump
 - To do nothing

 For each state-action pair, we assign a Q- value which is initially zero.
+The action for that particular state is decided based on which action's Q value is higher.
 Based on the bird's performance we assign certain reward/penalty to each state-action pair based on its outcome.
 The rewards are :
 - +1 for survival
 - -1000 for death

-After each death, the Q values of each state-action pair encuntered is updated as per the given formula
+After each death, the Q values of each state-action pair encountered is updated as per the given formula

 ```python
 qvalues[state][act] = (1-step_size) * (qvalues[state][act]) + step_size * ( cur_reward + discount*max(qvalues[res_state]) )